LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="ResetPhoneIDVerificationByUid-put-">Reset phone ID verification (PUT)</h4>
  This API Allows you to reset the phone no verification of an end user’s account.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/phone-authentication/reset-phone-id-verification)

 ```java